andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 "Oh.. ok" remarks Big Tom, hiding a pained expression.

 I was excited to tell Big Tom how close I lived to the sea.
-One of my favorite __benefits__ of living in the Triangle of North Carolina is our proximity to the sea.
+One of my favorite perks of living in the Triangle of North Carolina is our proximity to the sea.
 3 hours to the mountains and 3 hours to the sea.
 What could be better?

 Big Tom lives 2 hours from the mountains and could kick a soccer ball into the sea.